m-ld/m-ld-js/doc/includes/ably-remotes.md

 [`MeldConfig`](interfaces/meldconfig.html).
 The content of this key is an Ably [client options object](https://www.ably.io/documentation/realtime/usage#client-options).
-It must not include the `echoMessages` and `clientId` options as these are set internally.
+It must not include the `echoMessages` and `clientId` options, as these are set internally.

 If using [token